AdobeDocs/experience-manager-cloud-service.en/help/assets/assets-view-introduction.md

 * Rename assets and folders available within the repository.

+The new Adobe Experience Manager Assets view is tailored to streamline workflows, foster collaboration, and accelerate asset delivery.
+By embracing content velocity, marketers can unlock the full potential of their digital assets and unleash creativity like never before.

 Use these links to quickly get started with the Assets view:

 * [My Workspace](/help/assets/my-workspace-assets-view.md)
 * [Get Started using Assets view](/help/assets/get-started-assets-view.md)

-## Conclusion {#conclusion}

-The era of digital-first has arrived, and it's time to transform our marketing tools to support the evolving business landscape.
-The new Adobe Experience Manager Assets view is tailored to streamline workflows, foster collaboration, and accelerate asset delivery.
-By embracing content velocity, marketers can unlock the full potential of their digital assets and unleash creativity like never before.
-Get ready to harness the power of Adobe's new Assets view experience and drive exceptional results in your marketing campaigns.
-It's time to embrace the future of DAM and propel your business forward.